Kirk-Esterline/NASA-API-Projects/README.md

   - Make each section show 6 random images
   - Have a button to retry each image
   - Make the randomly selected images page extendable for future upgrades.
-- [ ] Update the project so it uses a view engine such as EJS or handlebars to handle view changes rather than hard coded html pages.
+- [ In Progress ] Update the project so it uses a view engine such as EJS or handlebars to handle view changes rather than hard coded html pages.
+  - Add Node, Express, and EJS
+  - Develop a server and routes to handle the different API endpoints
 - [ ] And functionality to choose which rover to see random images from.
   - Add links next to each rover name on the landing page that all rover and camera selection
 - [ ] Specific Images